SBKGit/birthdaywishes/README.md

 1) Create a excel spreadsheet with Columns Name / Date of birth / Phone number or Group name

+   Note : Date of birth to be in dd/mm/yyyy format & in column you can include individual phone number or group names

-2) Use this script and modifiy the birthday wish as appropriate and rename the spreadsheet as required
+3) Use this script and modifiy the birthday wish as appropriate and rename the spreadsheet as required

-3) Depending on your env setup run the script (Ex for Mac users **python birthday.py** )
+4) Depending on your env setup run the script (Ex for Mac users **python birthday.py** )

 Set up a cron job that runs this code as per your specific time and code is as below